 Depending which side of the rental agreement you’re on, your Memorial Day party just got harder to throw or you’re sleeping more soundly going into the holiday weekend.

-What the technology flags as a higher-risk booking is unclear, so unfortunately for you party animals, we’re unable to tell you what to watch out for — or steer clear of.
+Airbnb didn’t provide a full list of criteria, so unfortunately for you party animals, we’re unable to tell you what to watch out for — or steer clear of.

 This isn’t Airbnb’s first party-pooper policy either.
 In 2020, the company rolled out a global party ban, prohibiting open-invite parties and “party-friendly” listings to reduce community disturbances.

-Only 0.09% of the company’s 2025 reservations resulted in allegations that someone had thrown a shindig, according to officials, who added that its party ban and watchdog technology are expected to drive that number even lower.
+Only 0.09% of the company’s 2025 reservations in Texas resulted in allegations that someone had thrown a shindig, according to officials, who added that the introduction of the global party ban in 2020 has resulted in a continued decline of party reports.

 Over Memorial Day weekend last year, the company’s anti-party tech killed the hopes of approximately 11,000 revelers nationwide.
 In Texas, the technology deterred 1,650 people from booking over the same time period.